 Find out more about the Kia EV9

 The cabin looks suitably luxurious and high-tech.
 Twin-screen dashboards are pretty common these days, but the EV9 goes one better with a three-screen layout.
-There are 12.3-inch screens for the driver display and touchscreen, while a smaller 5.3-inch display manages the climate control.
+You get the usual big displays for the driver and infotainment, as well as a smaller one between them for the climate controls.

-Being big is a good thing when it comes to battery size, and every EV9 comes with a whopping 99.8 kWh capacity.
-That delivers a range of up to 336 miles if you choose the long range model, or 308 miles if you go for the higher-performance all-wheel-drive version.
-The Kia sprints to 62mph in 5.3 seconds – quick, but easily beaten by the warp-factor acceleration of a Tesla Model X, which also has the edge for range.
+All EV9 models get the same big battery, which delivers a range of up to 349 miles if you choose the long range single-motor model, or 313 miles if you go for the higher-performance dual-motor version.
+The faster model sprints to 62mph in 5.3 seconds – quick, but easily beaten by the warp-factor acceleration of a Tesla Model X, which also has the edge for range.

-If the Kia’s batteries do run low, you can quickly recharge thanks to compatibility with 350kW charging.
-There aren’t many of these super-powerful public chargers, but if you do find one Kia claims a 10-80% recharge in as little as 24 minutes.
+If the Kia’s batteries do run low, you can quickly top up thanks to the EV9’s maximum charging rate of 210kW.
+There aren’t many super-powerful public chargers that can reach this, but if you do find one Kia claims a 10-80% recharge in as little as 24 minutes.